Degree studies with kantele as a main instrument are a part of the Classical Music Performance programme.

 Applicants for this programme are not required to complete advance assignments.
 All applicants who have submitted their applications by the deadline and who have been found to be eligible will be invited to the entrance examination.

-The main instrument exam will be held on site at the Sibelius Academy in Helsinki.
+The main instrument exam will be held on site at the Sibelius Academy in Helsinki on 12 or 15 May 2023.
 The entrance examination also includes a general music skills test.

-All compositions except for the compulsory assignment must be performed from memory.
+All compositions except for the musical acquisition assignment must be performed from memory.
 Perform the compositions unaccompanied.
 The Board may, at its discretion, listen to only a portion of the programme.

 Entrance examination programme: